-Cross-country racing is intense, to finish victorious riders must be able to give full gas on the climbs before descending confidently down the other side.
-To meet these demands helmets have to strike a careful balance between weight, protection and ventilation.
+Cross-country Olympic (XCO) and cross-country marathon (XCM) racing are two of the most intense cycling disciplines around.
+To win, riders must be able to go full gas on the climbs before descending confidently down the other side.
+To meet these demands, the best XC helmets have to strike a careful balance between weight, protection and ventilation.

 Giro has used a dual-density EPS foam liner and progressive layering to protect against a wide range of impact types.
-Constructed from a six-piece shell the helmet utilises an “AURA reinforcement arch” to improve shatter resistance upon impact.
+Constructed from a six-piece shell the helmet utilizes an “AURA reinforcement arch” to improve shatter resistance upon impact.

-The Scott Centric Plus might be an aero enhanced road design but Nino Schurter has shown it has the performance to excel as an XC helmet.
+The Scott Centric Plus might be an aero-enhanced road design but Nino Schurter has shown it has the performance to excel as an XC helmet.

 An impact-absorbing foam liner is fused to the polycarbonate outer shell to reduce weight and bulk around the head.
 The helmet is secured using Scott’s Halo Fit System that offers micro-adjustment fitting.